taqiaden/GraspAgent/README.md

 This repository is under construction.

-Stay tuned for the final issue of GraspAgnet 2.0.
+Stay tuned for the final issue of GraspAgent 2.0.

 ## Conventions